 Most Wheelabrator facilities yield “zero discharge” of waste water.
 This means that all waste waters produced at the facility are collected, cleaned and re-used in the process.
 No industrial waste waters are discharged into the environment.

-The US Environmental Protection Agency publishes a “waste management hierarchy” ranking energy-from-waste as a more environmentally sound practice than simply landfilling solid waste.
-The energy-from-waste process generates electrical power from the waste.
+The US Environmental Protection Agency publishes a “waste management hierarchy” ranking waste-to-energy as a more environmentally sound practice than simply landfilling solid waste.
+The waste-to-energy process generates electrical power from the waste.
 It also reduces the solid waste volume by 90 percent, which greatly conserves landfill space.

 While monofill wastewater is regulated as an industrial discharge, test results and measurements taken from operating ash monofills show the levels of metals present in the actual ash leachate are most often below the significantly more restrictive drinking water standards and far lower than the EPA toxicity criteria.